 The government has said that should the situation worsen in the UK in the future, public gatherings could be restricted as well as measures such as school closures and encouraging people to work from home where possible.

-On Betfair’s betting exchange, trading had been at around the even money mark for the Festival not to go ahead on the 10th.
+On the betting exchanges, trading had been at around the even money mark for the Festival not to go ahead on the 10th.
 This has risen on the latest news from the government to over 5/1.

 Italy v England Six Nations Game Postponed